U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/A - Information Gathering/01 - Passive Fingerprinting/Enumeration/Network Protocols/Subdomain/DNS/Scanners/Subfinder.md

    -s, -sources string[]           specific sources to use for discovery (-s crtsh,github).
 Use -ls to display all available sources.
    -recursive                      use only sources that can handle subdomains recursively (e.g. subdomain.domain.tld vs domain.tld)
-   -all                            use all sources for enumeration (slow) -es, -exclude-sources string[]  sources to exclude from enumeration (-es alienvault,zoomeye)
+   -all                            use all sources for enumeration (slow) -es, -exclude-sources string[]  sources to exclude from enumeration (-es alienvault,zoomeyeapi)

 FILTER:
    -m, -match string[]   subdomain or list of subdomain to match (file or comma separated) -f, -filter string[]   subdomain or list of subdomain to filter (file or comma separated)

 RATE-LIMIT:
-   -rl, -rate-limit int  maximum number of http requests to send per second -t int                number of concurrent goroutines for resolving (-active only) (default 10)
+   -rl, -rate-limit int      maximum number of http requests to send per second (global) -rls, -rate-limits value  maximum number of http requests to send per second four providers in key=value format (-rls hackertarget=10/m) (default ["github=30/m", "fullhunt=60/m", "robtex=18446744073709551615/ms", "securitytrails=1/s", "shodan=1/s", "virustotal=4/m", "hackertarget=2/s", "waybackarchive=15/m", "whoisxmlapi=50/s", "securitytrails=2/s", "sitedossier=8/m", "netlas=1/s", "github=83/m"])
+   -t int                    number of concurrent goroutines for resolving (-active only) (default 10)

 UPDATE:
    -up, -update                 update subfinder to latest version